snltd/wavefront-sdk/README.md

 You can send delta metrics either by manually prefixing your metric path with a delta symbol, or by using the `write_delta()` method.
+There is even a class to help you write Wavefront distributions.

 You can also send points to a local proxy over HTTP.
 Just specify `:http` as the `writer` option when you create your write object.